 Author Kate Banks and illustrator Georg Hallensleben have collaborated on several books, including And If the Moon Could Talk, winner of the Boston Globe–Horn Book Award, The Cat Who Walked Across France, Close Your Eyes, and The Night Worker, winner of the Charlotte Zolotow Award.
 Banks lives in the South of France with her husband and two sons.
 Hallensleben lives in Paris with his wife and three children.

-Karen Haller is a leading international authority in the field of Applied Colour Psychology, with over 20 years of experience in how colour affects and influences our behaviour.
-She specializes in business, interiors, healthcare and wellbeing; and has worked with prestigious global brands such as Farrow & Ball, Dove and Dulux.
-She has also been interviewed for Cosmopolitan, Stylist, The Times, Huffington Post and appeared on London Live and Channel 4's Sunday Brunch.
+Karen Haller is the leading international authority in the field of Applied Colour Psychology - how colour affects and influences our behaviour.
+With over twenty years of experience, she teaches, consults for businesses, interiors, healthcare and wellbeing; and has worked with prestigious global brands such as Marks and Spencer, Dove and AkzoNobel Dulux.
+She has also been interviewed for Cosmopolitan, the Stylist and The Times, contributed to the Huffington Post, and appeared on London Live and Channel 4's Sunday Brunch.

 Jung Chang was born in Yibin, Sichuan Province, China, in 1952.
 She was a Red Guard briefly at the age of fourteen and then worked as a peasant, a 'barefoot doctor', a steelworker and an electrician before becoming an English-language student and, later, an assistant lecturer at Sichuan University.
 She left China for Britain in 1978 and was subsequently awarded a scholarship by York University, where she obtained a PhD in Linguistics in 1982 - the first person from the People's Republic of China to receive a doctorate from a British university.
 Her award-winning book, Wild Swans, was published in 1991.
 Jon Halliday is a former Senior Visiting Research Fellow at King's College, University of London.
 He has written or edited eight previous books.